Day 1. Skopje Airport – Tetovo – Mavrovo (130 km, 2 hours drive)

 Day 4.
 Ohrid – Bitola - Ohrid (UNESCO) (150 km, 3.5 hours drive)

 After breakfast drive to Bitola the second largest in the country, historically known as Monastir or Manastır and often called the city of consuls during the Ottoman period, since many European countries had their consulates there.
 Located in the southern part of the Pelagonia valley, surrounded by the Baba and Nidže mountains, 14 km north of the Medžitlija-Níki border crossing with Greece it is an important junction connecting the south of the Adriatic Sea with the Aegean Sea and Central Europe.
-Bitola is one of the oldest cities on the territory in the Republic of Macedonia.
+Bitola is one of the oldest cities on the territory in the Republic of North Macedonian.
 It was founded as Heraclea Lyncestis by Philip II of Macedon in the middle of the 4th century BC, after he had conquered the surrounding region of Lyncestis and incorporated it into his kingdom of Macedon.
 The city was named in honor of the mythological Greek hero Heracles.
 The epithet Lyncestis means "the Land of the Lynx" in Greek.
-Famous for its dazzling mosaics, ancient theater and Roman baths, Heraclea is the most vividly preserved city from the surviving Ancient Macedonian Empire in the country.
+Famous for its dazzling mosaics, ancient theater and Roman baths, Heraclea is the most vividly preserved city from the surviving Ancient North Macedonian Empire in the country.
 After visits of Heraclea ancient site we visit the rich Museum of Bitola.
 After visits depart to Ohrid where we overnight.

 Day 5.
 Ohrid – Stobi – Skopje (260 km, 4 hours drive)

-After breakfast we drive to Skopje capital of Macedonia on the Vardar River.
-On the way visit Stobi archaeological site, thought to be the most important excavation in Macedonia.
+After breakfast we drive to Skopje capital of North Macedonian on the Vardar River.
+On the way visit Stobi archaeological site, thought to be the most important excavation in North Macedonian.
 This crossroad of ancient civilizations has left a rich legacy of antique theatres, palace ruins, brightly-coloured mosaics and religious relics for visitors to enjoy today.
 The city of Stobi is first mentioned in documents from the 2nd century B.C.
 However, archaeologists believe that the town had been inhabited at least 400 years earlier.
 Stobi became a rich and prosperous city due to its location on the crossroads of important trade routes.
 In Skopje we, visit the old Turkish bazaar and Mahmut Pasha Hammam, the Castle of Skopje, the memorial house of Mother Teresa, the Macedonia Plaza and stone bridge.
 Overnight in Skopje

 Day 6.
 Skopje – Matka Canyon – Skopje Aqueduct – Millennium Cross – Skopje (60 km, 2 hours drive)

 After breakfast transfer to the Matka canyon, a unique monument of natural beauty with rich flora and fauna, a popular destination for locals and tourists alike.
 Visit the church dedicated to St. Apostle Andrew from second half of the 14th century and embark on a boat trip to Vrelo Cave which gives the possibility to truly admire the striking nature of this place.
 We take a short walk on the marked and secured trail along the canyon for the nature lovers.
 Tour continues with en-route visit of the Monastery of St.Pantelejmon, the ruins of Scupi a city the name Skopje derives from and the Skopje aqueduct used until the 18th century.
 Afterwards we take a cable car ride to the Millennium Cross a 66 metre-high cross situated on the top of the Vodno Mountain.
-It was constructed to serve as a memorial of 2,000 years of Christianity in Macedonia and the world.
+It was constructed to serve as a memorial of 2,000 years of Christianity in North Macedonian and the world.
 Return to Skopje for overnight.